 Richard Allen is Principal Researcher and Consultant at the Tavistock Institute of Human Relations (TIHR).
 He has worked for more than thirty years in the not for profit/NGO and public sectors in a range of roles that include senior management, consultancy, evaluation, project management, quality management and grants management.
 He has expertise in the evaluation, and programme management, of multi-site complex programmes in the ‘not for profit’/NGO sector.
 This includes: the real time theory-based realist evaluation of UK government’s (BEIS) heat network investment project, in partnership with Risk Solutions; ; evaluation of the joint DoH, DWP, PHE Children of Alcohol Dependent Parents Innovation Fund being delivered across nine sites in England; the evaluation of community-based health care navigation services; community consultation on financial well-being for older people for the Money Advice Services and co-constructing Theories of Change with the Food Standards Agency (Cecan case study) for a major change programme.
 He has provided Theory of Change Training for the middle management in the British Council.

 Richard has researched (MPhil) the use of Theory of Change for the design, planning and implementation of programmes in complex settings.
 He also has degrees in Law, Criminology, Organisational Psychology and Research Methods.
 Richard is a graduate of the TIHR’s coaching programme.

 Tickets for this workshop are £250 + VAT per person.
-However, we are offering a 10% early bird discount for those that book their place by 29 Apr 2022.

 How to Book: